-'''

 A list of fields to export, optional.
-Example: FEED_EXPORT_FIELDS = ["foo", "bar", "baz"].
+Example: FEED\EXPORT\FIELDS = ["foo", "bar", "baz"].

-'''

-Use FEED_EXPORT_FIELDS option to define fields to export and their order.
+Use FEED\EXPORT\FIELDS option to define fields to export and their order.

-When FEED_EXPORT_FIELDS is empty or None (default), Scrapy uses fields defined in dicts or Item subclasses a spider is yielding.
+When FEED\EXPORT\FIELDS is empty or None (default), Scrapy uses the fields defined in item objects yielded by your spider.

-If an exporter requires a fixed set of fields (this is the case for CSV export format) and FEED_EXPORT_FIELDS is empty or None, then Scrapy tries to infer field names from the exported data - currently it uses field names from the first item.
+If an exporter requires a fixed set of fields (this is the case for CSV export format) and FEED\EXPORT\FIELDS is empty or None, then Scrapy tries to infer field names from the exported data - currently it uses field names from the first item.